tadeuastori/BookingAPI/README.md

 When running, a page will open in the browser where the created EndPoints will be available for testing.

 ## Project Test (EndPoints)
+> For automated testing, data must be previously inserted into the database
 - SearchBookingByCode
 - GetListReservationsAsync
 - CheckAvailableAsync